1. Previous: Chapter 3

 Our First Diagram

-It’s often useful to diagram your classes, so that you can visualize them and communicate your ideas to your friends.
-We’ll also use diagrams throughout the rest of this book to help explain concepts.
+It’s often useful to diagram our classes, so that we can visualize them and communicate our ideas to friends and coworkers.
+We’ll use diagrams throughout the rest of this book to help explain concepts.

 So, as we’re building out this Circle class, we’ll also diagram it at each stage, using a diagramming standard called the Unified Modeling Language, or UML for short.

 We’ll start simple.
-To show a class, just put the name of the class in a box, like this.
-(I’ll also add the Kotlin code alongside the diagram, so that you can compare them).
+To show a class, just put the name of the class in a box, as we’re doing on the left.
+On the right is the corresponding Kotlin code.

 Now that we’ve got our new Circle type, we could create a variable to hold it, but since our class is completely empty, it’s not particularly useful yet.
 So, before we do that, let’s give our Circle a radius!